markusunger/200_OK_admin/case-study.md

 The four traditional REST operations for data retrieval, creation, updating and deletion (`GET`, `POST`, `PUT`, `DELETE`) are supported for resources that can be nested up to four levels deep.
 Each API handles all valid JSON payloads, supports CORS and is therefore easy to integrate in many different kinds of projects.
 The RESTful mode works without a need for configuration or custom settings and all additional functionality is optional and can be configured in a modern web interface.

 ## _200 OK_ as a low-level BaaS

 Web applications typically consist of two parts: a frontend and a backend.
 The frontend portion is usually concerned with the presentation layer, how a user interacts with the the application and how it is displayed across a range of devices.
 The backend, in contrast, is responsible for managing all underlying data and contains the business logic for retrieving and transforming that data.

-There is a huge variety of providers across different levels of abstraction when it comes to web application backends and those offerings demand different levels of effort to manage while providing varying degrees of abstraction and control over the backend itself.
+There is a huge variety of providers across different levels of abstraction when it comes to web application backends and those offerings demand different levels of effort to manage them while providing varying degrees of abstraction and control over the backend itself.

 ![diagram showing possible backend systems with varying levels of complexity and user control](/public/images/services_comparison_table.png)

 Relying on bare-metal deployment is at the root of the abstraction level, as are offerings in the Infrastructure-as-a-Service (IaaS) space.
-Both put the responsibility of dealing with an applications operating system and code into the hands of a developer.
-A Platform-as-a-Service (PaaS) instead abstracts away one layer: it now manages all tasks related to an applications' deployment, letting the developer control only the application code itself.
+Both put the responsibility of dealing with an applications operating system and code into the hands of a developer, with the latter at least taking care of the physical hardware concerns.
+A Platform-as-a-Service (PaaS) instead abstracts away anotjer layer: it manages all tasks related to an applications' deployment, letting the developer care only about the application code itself.

 At the highest layer of abstraction stands the Backend-as-a-Service (BaaS) which also manages any backend functionality, exposing only a defined set of interactions with it.
-An application developer's responsibility is now limited to the application's frontend part.
+An application developer's responsibility is now limited to the frontend part.
 An example of a popular BaaS offering is Google Firebase which provides a Software Development Kit (SDK) to facilitate access to its different backend features like a data store, authentication services or analytics.
 The tradeoff made for this reduced responsibility is a significant vendor lock-in effect and non-transferrable knowledge to using such an offering.

 _200 OK_ falls right between the PaaS and BaaS definitions.
 By providing a backend with a long-established architecture style (in the form of _REST_) _200 OK_ holds a few unique advantages over a more complex BaaS like Google's Firebase or Amazon Amplify.
 Those services are closed-source platforms whose features are determined completely by the provider itself.
 Implementation details are mostly hidden behind the respective SDK's interface.
-BaaS services therefore come with a certain learning curve: Features require knowledge of the SDK, and tightly integrating that functionality  means that skills with such a BaaS are rarely transferable between vendors.
+BaaS services therefore come with a certain learning curve: Features require knowledge of the SDK, and integrating that functionality means that skills with such a BaaS are rarely transferable between vendors.

-In contrast, _200 OK_ provides a feature set focused on the pure data storage and management functionality.
+In contrast, _200 OK_ provides a feature set focused purely on data storage and transformation.
 It also closely follows the popular REST (_Representational State Transfer_) architecture model for providing a simple but powerful interface that is in wide use across the web development world.
 It retains the general benefits of abstraction that a BaaS offers but has greatly reduced setup times and requires almost no prerequisite user knowledge.
 Plus, REST is fundamentally implementation-agnostic, meaning that there is no reliance on client libraries or SDKs.
 As long as there is support for making HTTP requests (which is almost universally possible in any language, either through the standard library or additional third-party packages), a _200 OK_ API is fully useable.

 ## Providing a REST interface

-The original REST architecture specification by Roy Fielding[1] layed out guiding principles for an interface to provide interoperability between networked computers:
+The original REST architecture specification by Roy Fielding[^1] layed out guiding principles for an interface to provide interoperability between networked computers:

 - a uniform interface for
 - a client-server architecture that is